South Dakota Counseling License Requirements

 You can learn more about marriage and family therapist careers on our LMFT career guide.

-South Dakota school counselors are certified by the South Dakota Department of Education with a specialist certificate.
+South Dakota school counselors are certified by the South Dakota Department of Education (DOE) with an Education Specialist Certificate.
 School counselors work in educational settings with students from early childhood through twelfth grade.
-To become a school counselor in South Dakota, you need to either complete a school counselor preparation program, which is an approved graduate degree in school guidance or counseling, or a master’s degree or higher in counseling.
-If you have completed a school counselor preparation program, you will not need to complete any further steps.
-If you have a graduate degree in counseling, you will need to:
+To become a school counselor in South Dakota, you need to complete a master’s degree or higher in counseling.
+The program must be CACREP-accredited or equivalent.
+If you have completed a preschool-grade 12 school counselor preparation program, you are automatically qualified for certification.
+If you have a graduate degree in general counseling (not school-specific), you will need to:

-- Pass the Praxis exam in school counseling.
+- Pass the Praxis exam for school counseling.

 - Complete one year of supervised experience under a mentor school counselor.